2002 Chinese Jia-A League

-The 2002 Chinese Jia-A League season is the ninth season of professional association football and the 41st top-tier overall league season in China.
-The league started on March 9 and ended on November 30, 2002 with Dalian Shide winning the championship, while to help the Chinese national team prepare for the 2002 FIFA World Cup there was no relegation within the league for the season.
+The 2002 Chinese Jia-A League season was the ninth season of professional association football and the 41st top-tier overall league season in China.
+The league started on March 9 and ended on November 30, with Dalian Shide winning the championship.
+In order to help the Chinese national team prepare for the 2002 FIFA World Cup, there was no relegation within the league for this season.